AnchitPandey/Airline-Reservation-System/README.md

 # Airline Reservation System

-In this project, I created a miniature version of a flight reservation software using WPF and WCF.
+In this project, I created a miniature version of a flight reservation software using WPF, WCF, SQL Server and Entity Framework.
 The software allows the customers to book flights, handle concurrent booking of the same ticket, view seat availability for a flight.
 The admins can create a new flight schedule, modify existing seat availability and more.
 The WPF app interacts with the WCF services to request/send data.
 The WCF service processes the data and interacts with SQL Server database to fetch data.
+I used Entity Framework to interface the WCF service with SQL Server database.
 This is a multi-threaded application, allowing and handling concurrent reservations of a particular seat by two different customers.

 # Features of the app